Turkey pitches its unorthodox policy to London investors

 On Monday data showed sales of foreign currency to Turkey's state economic enterprises - primarily energy importer BOTAS - reached a record $4.15 billion in January.

-Investors are also eyeing the Treasury's foreign borrowing plans after Bloomberg reported that Turkey was preparing for its first global bond sale since the lira plunge, with HSBC among banks picked for a potential sukuk sale this month.

-According to Refinitiv data, the Treasury is due to pay off a $2 billion eurobond on Feb.
-21 and a $1.1 bln domestic bond on Feb.
-25.

-(Reporting by Nevzat Devranoglu Writing by Daren Butler Editing by Jonathan Spicer)
+(Additional reporting by Jonathan Spicer in Istanbul and Yousef Saba in Dubai; Writing by Daren Butler Editing by Jonathan Spicer and Gareth Jones)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))